erikvalkering/pigro/docs/walkthrough/call_once.md

 // etc.
 ```

 The resulting code is much cleaner: there is less boilerplate, but more importantly, the `is_initialized` flag is now maintained inside of the `ensure_initialized()` function, resulting in a better maintainable code.
-Additionally, the bug in the previously handwritten code has disappeared.
+Additionally, the bug in the previously handwritten code has disappeared (before, the `is_initialized_opengl` flag would be set after calling `initialize_opencl()`, instead of setting the `is_initialized_opencl` flag).

 In order to better understand what is going on behind the scenes, the following is a **heavily simplified** version of the `pigro::lazy()` function:
 ```cpp